Steve Mike-Mayer

-Istvan "Steve" Mike-Mayer (Pronounced "MICK-uh-my-ur") (born September 8, 1947) is a Hungarian former professional American football kicker in the National Football League (NFL) from 1975 to 1980 for the San Francisco 49ers, Detroit Lions, New Orleans Saints, and Baltimore Colts.
+Istvan "Steve" Mike-Mayer (/ˈmɪkəmaɪər/ MIK-ə-my-ər; born September 8, 1947) is a Hungarian former professional American football kicker in the National Football League (NFL) from 1975 to 1980 for the San Francisco 49ers, Detroit Lions, New Orleans Saints, and Baltimore Colts.
 His brother Nick Mike-Mayer also played in the NFL.
 Mike-Mayer played college football at the University of Maryland, College Park.

 Professional career

 San Francisco 49ers

 Mike-Mayer was selected in the third round (as the 72nd overall pick) by the San Francisco 49ers.

 1975

 In his rookie season, he would make just 14 of 28 attempted field goals, and would make 27 of his 31 attempted extra points.
 The 49ers would ultimately win just 5 games and miss the playoffs after losing their last 4 games.
 Because of his performance, Mike-Mayer earned a spot on the All-Rookie Team.

 1976

 In his second and last year with the 49ers, Mike-Mayer's kicking statistics only slightly improved, as he made 16 of 28 field goal attempts, and 26 of 30 extra point attempts.
 Although the 49ers' record would improve to 8–6, they would still miss the playoffs.
 After the end of the season, Mike-Mayer was released.